chrismetcalf/GOC-API-Stnd-new-structure/README.md

 Considering the clients and easy of use for APIs current HTTP delivery models may not be sufficient.
 Local caching servers (e.g.: Squid, Varnish) or hosted Content delivery network (CND) can protect a network from bandwidth depending on request patterns.

-How the API is structured, how expiry times are calculated and contract minimum delivery are all vital to propper caching.
+How the API is structured, how expiry times are calculated and contract minimum delivery are all vital to proper caching.

 #### 3.5 Client registration

-To ease future tracking for metrics or to identify issues requiering/requesting an api key may be of use.
+To ease future tracking for metrics or to identify issues requiring/requesting an api key may be of use.
 The request for a key should not request private information (name, email, phone number, etc...)

 * [Examples](#examples)